 - Have no green, moist tissue inside

-- May start to lift out of the ground
+- May start to lift out of the ground, or lean significantly, raising concerns about how to cut a leaning tree safely.

 There are many reasons for this phenomenon, but even if you learn why your trees are dying, you should probably remove them.
 A dead tree might blow over tomorrow or stand for decades.
 In a built-up area, this means that it could come crashing down at any time.